Spiritual Boxing: Fighting with Purpose

 “Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.” —1 Corinthians 9:24

-Far too many men sit in the pew like it’s their recliner—watching, not warring.
-But your family needs more than that.
-Your children need a warrior-king who steps into the fight for their souls.
+Far too many men sit in the pew like it’s their recliner—merely watching instead of actively engaged in the race.
+Your family needs more than that.
+Your children need a warrior who steps into the fight for their souls.
 Your wife needs a man who labors in love and leads with spiritual courage.

 Paul didn’t train to watch.
 He trained to win.
 We must choose the same.
 The time for passive manhood is over.
 It’s time to get in the ring.